 Apparently, the best recipe out there is by a lady in Colorado, her recipe received five stars on most of the foodie websites.
 While I was considering using hers, I did some more research on the types of chilies out there, I don't like foods that are too spicy-- for me, chili heat is a bitter experience.
 Yes, I said bitter, and this is quite an unpleasant aspect regarding chilies that I wanted to avoid, not to mention most of the heat they can bring.
 When I eat something like a salsa that is really hot, it's like chewing on an aspirin while my mouth is burning – a sensation that causes the hurl factor to reach critical.

-Yes, 'tis the season for tamales, and by the end of January, we might be sick of them, but there is always next year to look forward to.
+Yes, 'tis the season for me!
+Not for what I consider to be the ecumenical syncretism of sun god worship, but for tamales!
+And by the end of January we might be sick of them, but there is always next year to look forward to.
 For those of you who are sore at me for my lack of enthusiasm regarding the “Christ-Mass” season --well, quoting Dr. Phil on the latest Acura commercial, “Tough tinsel!”
 Seriously, dear reader, just do some research, and please look into the truth and you will find that Scripture doesn't advocate the celebration of our Savior's birth, nor does it advocate combining pagan solstice worship rites with Christ's commandments either.
 Christians have forgotten their duty toward our Lord via simple obedience and our Lord's command that we are not to be of this world.
 “Christ-Mass” was, is, and always will be a worldly institution.
-A few thousand years ago, if you were in Rome, it was called Saturnalia, look that up for an eye-opener sometime.
-Also, "Christians" don't exactly ingratiate themselves to honest pagans, who have every right to be upset, that their pagan holy-day has been hijacked by Roman Catholic ecumenicism and by those who celebrate their winter solstice celebrations under the guise of Jesus' birth.
+A few thousand years ago, if you were in Rome, it would've been called Saturnalia, just go look that up for an eye-opener sometime.
+Also, Christians don't exactly ingratiate themselves to honest pagans, who have every right to be upset about their pagan holy-day being hijacked by Roman Catholic ecumenicism and by those who celebrate their winter solstice celebrations under the guise of Jesus' birth.

 At any rate, dear reader, if you are interested in my recipe for tamales, you can just click here, and the link will take you to my recipe.
 In a few weeks, I think I will try them again and even try to make the masa myself, it seems easy enough...so until next time dear reader, I bid you "Happy tamale eating!"